-If septoplasty is scheduled, certain medications should be discontinued 7 (seven) days prior to the procedure.
-These medications include aspirin, Advil, Motrin, Aleve and in general, drugs that decrease the ability for the blood to clot.
+If septoplasty is scheduled, certain medications should be discontinued seven days prior to the procedure.
+These medications include aspirin, Advil, Motrin, Aleve (naproxyn), and in general, drugs that decrease the ability for the blood to clot.
 Certain supplemental or herbal medications may also increase the risk of bleeding.
-For example, vitamin E, garlic tablets, and fish oil.
+Theses include Vitamin E, garlic tablets, and fish oil or Omega.

 The procedure is performed inside the nose and through the nostrils, so there is not a need to make any incisions on the face.
 You should not have any facial swelling, bruising, black eyes, or a change in the shape of your nose.

 Plan on being at the office for about an hour for this.
 If it is done with other procedures, it may take up to 1.5 hours.